JosephComputerScience/Python/README.md

 # Python
-#This repository will contain a list of questions and its solution in Python
+#This repository will contain only projects or questions written in Python